ihmeuw/vivarium_research/docs/source/models/risk_exposures/child_growth_failure/wasting/wasting_state_exposure/index.rst

 1. "Better" MAM/cat2.5: WHZ between -2 and -2.5
 2. "Worse" MAM/cat2.0: WHZ between -2.5 and -3

-`The probability of occupying the "Worse" MAM/cat2.0 sub-exposure upon transitioning into the MAM state is can be found in this CSV file <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/data_prep/cgf_correlation/worse_exp_frac.csv>`-
+`The probability of occupying the "Worse" MAM/cat2.0 sub-exposure upon transitioning into the MAM state is can be found in this CSV file <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/data_prep/cgf_correlation/worse_exp_frac.csv>`_.
+The probability of "Better" MAM/cat2.5 is equal to 1-the probability of Worse MAM.

   These probabilities were generated according to a continuous distribution of child WHZ scores, `as performed in this notebook <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/data_prep/cgf_correlation/subcategory%20data.ipynb>`_.
 Note that mean WHZ and WHZ sd estimates from GBD were not available for GBD 2021, so we used DHS data to inform these parameters paired with GBD ensemble distribution weights to generate a continuous WHZ distribution for this purpose.